 The flowers are diurnal, funnel-shaped, greenish-yellow, and measure up to 0.6 inches (1.5 cm) long and 0.5 inches (1.2 cm) in diameter.
 They appear sporadically from early spring to late summer.

 Uebelmannia pectinifera is native to Brazil.
 It grows in rocky areas and dry savanna in Minas Gerais at elevations from 2,130 to 4,430 feet (650 to 1,350 m).

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Their roots need some space and really good drainage and keep an eye out for common pests that can damage them.
-Uebelmannias, however, are such rare and difficult plants that only those with lots of practice growing cacti will likely even have access to them.
-These will likely only be found in specialty shops and their cultivation should be left to the experts.
-If you do cultivate one, though, they are among the most singular-looking of all cacti.
+Their roots need some space and good drainage and keep an eye out for common pests that can damage them.
+Uebelmannias are such rare and delicate plants that only those with lots of practice growing cacti will likely even have access to them.
+These will probably only be found in specialty shops, and their cultivation should be left to the experts.
+If you cultivate one, they are among the most singular-looking of all cacti.

 - Back to genus Uebelmannia